AyaMorisawa/Disskey/src/misskey.ts-README.md

 [misskey.ts](misskey.ts) is a Misskey library for Node.js, written in TypeScript, developed for Disskey.

+## Features
+* Cross platform
+* Modern way to use Misskey API with `Promise`
+* Developed and maintained by a Misskey committer.

 ## Download
 ```
 curl https://raw.githubusercontent.com/AyaMorisawa/Disskey/master/src/misskey.ts > misskey.ts